Support and help with your council tax bill.

 How to apply for council tax support

-- Calling us, using the contact details on this page
+- Calling us, using the contact details below

 For more information, please see our Claiming housing benefit and council tax support page.